vadimtimakin/Style-Transfer-Telegram-Bot/README.md

 ### Custom setup
 [Here](https://github.com/hse-aml/natural-language-processing/blob/master/AWS-tutorial.md) is a pretty good tutorial for AWS.

-I did everything according to it until second half.
+I did everything according to it until "Connect to your instance using SSH.
+If you have problems connecting to the instance, try following this troubleshooting guide." point.
 Except that instead of a server based on Ubuntu 16.04, I used a server based on Ubuntu 20.04 .
 In fact, this is an important point, if you do not do the same, then nothing will work for you.

 I connected to the server using PuTTY.
 I downloaded the files via WinSCP.
 [Here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html) are instructions for both of these items.